opensearch-project/project-website/_authors/sayaligaikawad.markdown

 photo: '/assets/media/authors/sayaligaikawad.jpg'
 ---

-**Sayali Gaikawad** is a Software Engineer at Amazon Web Service, working on the OpenSearch project.
+**Sayali Gaikawad** is a Software Engineer at Amazon Web Services, working on the OpenSearch project.